 10. Straight leg raises

-Straight leg raises are specially done for thigh muscles which helps in stabilizing your knee.
-For doing this exercise you need to lie on your back and then gradually lift one leg off the ground, and make sure you keep it straight.
+Straight leg raises are specially done for thigh muscles, which help stabilize your knee.
+To do this exercise, you need to lie on your back and then gradually lift one leg off the ground, making sure you keep it straight.

-Your lower back should not touch the ground and repeat all the steps on the other leg.
-A physical therapist can help you maintain the correct position while doing this exercise which is crucial to target the specific muscles.
+Your lower back should not touch the ground, and you should repeat all the steps on the other leg.
+A physical therapist can help you maintain the correct position while doing this exercise, which is important to target the specific muscles.

 11. Leg press machine

-If you go to the gym then a leg press machine can help you in strengthening your knees and it can be beneficial for you.
+If you go to the gym, a leg press machine can help you strengthen your knees, which can be beneficial.

 For performing this exercise, start adjusting the machine in the direction of the physical therapist and then push the weight away by gradually extending your knees.